brutalzinn/yeep-another-passwordvault/README.md

 7. Retrive you first crypted data  `$ run yeep read --id 0`
 8. Enjoy.
 You can use more commands. `$ run yeep help` to get more.

-# OPTION 2 - Use a ready to use releases for your system
+# OPTION 2 - Use a ready to use releases

 1. check this repo release page [releases](https://github.com/brutalzinn/yeep-another-passwordvault/releases)
 2. Choose you system version